-• To which extent is the community network controlled by the community?

-- Is the community network collectively controlled by its members as a commons? - How can the community network best ensure that it is a not-for-profit project? - To which extent is the community network controlled by the local/ municipal authorities? - To which extent is the community network controlled by private corporate interests? - What are potential dangers of collaboration with or inclusion of private for-profit companies?
+- To what extent is the community network controlled by the community?
+Is the community network collectively controlled by its members as a commons? - How can the community network best ensure that it is a not-for-profit project? - To what extent is the community network controlled by the local/municipal authorities? - To what extent is the community network controlled by private corporate interests? - What are potential dangers of collaboration with or inclusion of private forprofit companies?
 How can they be avoided? - Are those who work professionally for the maintenance of the network fairly remunerated for their labour so they can lead decent lives?

-Un-)sustainability issue: Network wealth for all
+(Un-)sustainability issue: Network wealth for all

-- Is the network large enough to attract significant numbers of users so that this community can have mutual benefits from network effects? - How can possible congestion and slow down of the network best be avoided if it is very popular? - To which extent does the community network provide gratis/cheap/affordable network and Internet access for all? - If subscriptions are used, are they affordable? - To which extent are there different pricing schemes such as for residential users, small enterprises, bigger firms, and public institutions (e.g., schools)? - How can the community avoid or lower the digital divide? - How can the community network help network neutrality, to avoid differentiated Internet services with slower Internet for some and faster for others? - How can the community network avoid the commodification of access (i.e., using access fees) and users (i.e., using advertisements) that bring about inequality of access and the exploitation of users' digital labour?
+• Is the network large enough to attract significant numbers of users so that this community can have mutual benefits from network effects?

+- How can possible congestion and slowing down of the network best be avoided if it is very popular? - To what extent does the community network provide free-of-charge/cheap/ affordable network and internet access for all? - If subscriptions are used, are they affordable? - To what extent are there different pricing schemes such as for residential users, small enterprises, bigger firms, and public institutions (e.g. schools)? - How can the community avoid or lower the digital divide? - How can the community network help network neutrality, to avoid differentiated internet services with slower internet for some and faster for others? - How can the community network avoid the commodification of access (i.e. using access fees) and users (i.e. using advertisements) that bring about inequality of access and the exploitation of users' digital labour?